 - Immutable Releases — When you make a software release, build an image that is immutable, and reuse that image between lanes in your pipeline.
 Do not rebuild the image to address Config element changes for each lane.

 - Real Service Monitoring — Define a method to test the actually running service through its external Port Binding.
-Do not rely on the mere status of an available port to decide if it is healthy or not (the latter is what Docker does by default).

 - CI Data Migrations — Data itself should be treated in the same manner as code, with a pipeline and quality assurance testing and tests around them.
 Nobody should be manually adjusting data or data schemas on live systems.